term-world/datamart-solution/README.md

 git push origin YOUR_BRANCH_NAME
 ```

 We're still using `git push`, but this time we're adding an extra layer of information to the command; to be precise, we're specifically instructing `git` to push our changes to a particular branch of the repository (*your* branch).
-In the example regarding the `bodega_cat`, the command to run would look like:
+In the example regarding the `table_builder`, the command to run would look like:

 ```
-git push origin east-stoplight
+git push origin table_builder
 ```

 ### A "Pull Request"